datacarpentry/image-processing/_episodes/06-blurring.md

 but this explanation gives you the basic idea.

-To illustrate the blur process, consider the blue channel color values from the seven-by-seven region of the cat image above:
+To illustrate the blur process, consider the blue channel colour values from the seven-by-seven region of the cat image above:

 ![Image corner pixels](../fig/cat-corner-blue.png)